cds-snc/notification-documentation/src/en/README.md

-# Integrating with the GC Notify API
+# Connect to the API

 Integrate the GC Notify API with your web application or back office system to send email or text messages automatically.